25 Factors to Consider When Adopting from Ukraine

 + Travel in Country

-1 long or 2 shorter trips; approximately 6 to 8 weeks long or 3 to 4 weeks and 10 to 14 days long.
-Both parents are required to travel.
-On the first trip, parents receive the referral, meet their child and appear at an adoption hearing.
-After the hearing, 1 or both parents can either return to the US for the 10-day waiting period or stay in Ukraine and continue to visit their child at the orphanage.
-Once the waiting period is over, the parents return to Ukraine to apply for an immigration visa and escort their child home.
+1 long trip approximately 8 to 10 weeks long or 2-3 shorter trips each 2 to 3 weeks long.
+Both parents are required to travel on the initial trip and for the court hearing, but one or both can return to the US after filing the adoption petition or during the 30-day waiting period.
+Families can continue to visit their child at the orphanage if they choose to stay in Ukraine during the waiting period.
+Once the waiting period is over, one or both parents return to Ukraine to apply for an immigration visa and escort their child home.

 + How Children Enter Government Care